 Summer Student Recovery Plan

-The Summer Student Recovery Plan is a new wage subsidy program to support employment of high school and post-secondary students in the private and non-profit sectors.
+The Summer Student Recovery Plan was a wage subsidy program to support employment of high school and post-secondary students in the private and non-profit sectors.

 Under the program, up to $120 million is available for employers to access a $7 per hour wage subsidy, up to a maximum of $5,000 per student.
 The program is open to Manitoba students aged 15 to 29, with an employment period from May 1 to September 4.
 Employers can be subsidized for up to 5 students.
 Reimbursement will be provided at the end of the employment period, upon proof of payment of student wages.
 Click here for more information.